XaviArnaus/janitor/UPGRADING.md

 This document lists the upgrading steps from the most newer version to the oldest version.

+## From version `v0.5.1` to `v0.5.3`

+- There is a major change in the config structure for the `Logger` module, where the block moves from a flat object to a nested object.
+See [the note in the dependency `pyxavi` package](https://github.com/XaviArnaus/pyxavi/blob/main/docs/logger.md).
+The `Logger` module is able to load old and new structure, so no danger here, but the `main.yaml.dist` is updated and the config migration tool should be able to bring the config up-to-date.
+- The lock file has been updated.
+A `poetry lock` and `make init` is needed.

+0. [optional] Backup your user data in any external location.
+    - Config files (by default in `config/*.yaml`)
+    - Client secret file (by default `client.secret`)
+    - User secret file (by default `user.secret`)
+    - Storages (by default, everything inside `storage/`)
+1. Fetch the changes from the original repository
+    ```bash
+    git fetch
+    ```
+2. Checkout to the version `0.5.3`
+    ```bash
+    git checkout v0.5.3
+    ```
+3. Migrate the `git_config.yaml` config file to the new structure.
+Do it manually now or use the tool like the following:
+    ```bash
+    bin/jan migrate_config v0.5.3
+    ```
+4. Most likely your *Poetry* would complain about the lock file being old.
+Reset the lock file with the following command
+    ```bash
+    poetry lock
+    ```
+5. Install the dependencies
+    ```bash
+    make init
+    ```

 ## From version `v0.5.1` to `v0.5.2`

 - There is a minor change in the config structure, where the internal parameter `git_monitor.repositories.#.changelog` got renamed to `git_monitor.repositories.#.params`.
-There config migration tool should be able to bring the config up-to-date.
+The config migration tool should be able to bring the config up-to-date.
 - The lock file has been updated.
 A `poetry lock` and `make init` is needed.

 0. [optional] Backup your user data in any external location.